Python Turtle - Lesson 3

 XKCD Code Quality

-Maintainability refers to how easy your code is to understand for other programmers.
-This is important.
-The other programmer may be:
+Maintainability means how easy your code is for other people to read and understand.
+This matters because the other person could be:

-Before we keep going, we should tidy the code up by implementing some good coding principles.
+Before we continue, we should tidy up the code by using some good coding habits.

 We will:

-Adjust your code in lesson_3_pt_1.py so it looks like the code below
+Change your code in lesson_3_pt_1.py so it matches the code below.

 1import turtle